Upcoming Events

 Sunday Zazen Practice in Zoom

-Please join us Sunday Morning from 10am-11am in Zoom for zazen and a little bit of chanting.
-Our Sunday morning group meets just about every week, except for Sundays following zazenkai and sesshin.
+Please join us Sunday Mornings from 10am-11am in Zoom for zazen and a little bit of chanting.

 Schedule